» »

 Working hours

-Tour time: 10.00, 11.00, 12.00
+Excursion times: 10.00, 11.00, 12.00

-Closed: Sundays, Easter Holidays, Summer Holiday Season (to be confirmed), Christmas and Italian public holidays (April 25, May 1, June 2, November 1, December 8).
+Closed: Sundays, Easter holidays, summer holiday season (to be confirmed), Christmas and Italian public holidays (April 25, May 1, June 2, November 1, December 8).

-To order an excursion, you must fill out the following form:
+To order an excursion you must fill out the following form:

-You can also order an excursion by phone: +39 051-6413343 - from Monday to Friday from 10.00 to 11.00 and from 14.00 to 16.00.
+You can also book a tour by phone: +39 051-6413343 - Monday to Friday from 10.00 to 11.00 and from 14.00 to 16.00.

 Languages